 Creative portfolios come in many different styles best-suited for the items being showcased.
 Photography portfolios often feature rudimentary designs without much ornamentation.
 The work itself is meant to festoon the layout so as to draw attention to the photographer’s expertise.

 But many creative people have a difficult time getting portfolio work online.
 Web designers are an obvious exception, but few photographers know how to build a website or understand the best techniques for a portfolio interface.

-I’ve put together a handful of live samples and ideas to help photographers organize their online portfolios with courage and professionalism.
+We’ve put together a handful of samples and ideas to help anyone who would like to become a photographer organize their online portfolios with courage and professionalism.

 Style a Catchy Homepage